johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4180-LIGOLO/4181-ligolo-ng.md

 ```

-There's two parts: a proxy server running on our attack machine
+There's two parts: a proxy server running on our attack machine, and agents running on compromised machines.
+The agents will call back to the attacking machine's proxy server.